codebyshennan/tamkeen-data/docs/1-frontend/javascript-1/arrays.md

 ### Position

 We access elements in an array through **"indexes"** that represent the position of each array element.
 In the following example, element 1 is at index 0, element 2 at index 1, and element 3 at index 2.
-Arrays are 0-indexed, meaning the first element is always at index 0.
+Arrays in JavaScript are **0-indexed**, meaning the first element is always at index 0.
 Index 0 is always the left-most array position, and the last index is the right-most array position.

 ```
   0    1    2